-Financial risk taking ignites a type of stress that only high performance athletes will understand.
+Financial risk-taking ignites a type of stress that only high-performance athletes will understand.

 Performance pressure is something that not everybody can deal with.
 Consequently, emotions are one of the biggest reasons why retail traders fail in trading.

-The other reason why majority of retail traders fail is due to a lack of commitment.
+The other reason why the majority of retail traders fail is due to a lack of commitment.
 It seems like most new traders fail to fully understand how difficult Forex Trading really is.

 Trading is one of the most challenging endeavours a person can undertake.
 Being able to trade successfully will take a lot of time to master.
 There are no shortcuts.

 Majority of retail traders fall into the trap of thinking that trading is very easy.
 They soon realise that this is not the case.
-After numerous failures the average retail trader simply gives up.
+After numerous failures, the average retail trader simply gives up.

 A lot of this is to blame on false advertising.
 There are a lot of scammers out there trying to convince people that trading is a get rich quick scheme.